AnshDMishra/ASP.NET-Core-Web-API/README.md

 dotnet run
 ```
 <p>
-🚀 By utilizing all of the above, you can create a fully functional REST API with .NET 8 and EF Core!
+🚀 By integrating all these components, you can build a robust and fully functional REST API using .NET 8 and Entity Framework Core!
 </p>

 <p>